zack-bitcoin/CryptGo/README.md

 You can get free coins by emailing zack.bitcoin at gmail dot com and he will send you some.

-=====You can play go now.
+#You can play go now.
 You don't have to read below this line.
 It is only for people who want to make money.====

-===Mining go-coins===
+##Mining go-coins===

 In the config file, change the number "hashes_till_check" to a positive integer.
-For my computer, numbers between 60 and 300 seem to work pret ty well.
+For my computer, numbers between 60 and 300 seem to work pretty well for mining.
 Optimal number depends a lot on connection speed, and the power of your CPU.
+When I am playing go, I like to lower these numbers to between 1 and 10.
+Otherwise it takes to long to make a move.

-===External IP will allow you to route transactions around the network====
+##External IP will allow you to route transactions around the network====

 *An easy way to do this is by creating a TOR .onion url.